dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 ## Designing Prompts to Extract Nullability Activations {#sec:prompts}

-We avoid dealing with the ambiguities of natural language by working in a setting where the model needs only to complete code. analyze the nullability of individual variable occurrences.
+We avoid dealing with the ambiguities of natural language by working in a setting where the model needs only to analyze the nullability of individual variable occurrences.
 Specifically, we probe for "the variable I just generated refers to an nullable quantity", so our prompts looked like:

 ```python
 def program_1() -> None: